linrongbin16/with-browser.vim/README.md

-# browser.vim
+# with-browser.vim

-Open browser and do something from (Neo)VIM
+Open browser and do something from (Neo)VIM.